EC3

 Possible Causes

-Open defrost heater, Failed defrost thermostat/thermal fuse, Defective defrost relay on main control board, Wiring issue in defrost circuit
+Open defrost heater, failed defrost thermostat/thermal fuse, defective defrost relay on the main control board, wiring issue in the defrost circuit

 How to Fix / Troubleshooting